googlefonts/glyphsets/GLYPHSETS.md

 |  |  | [🛑 Pro](#gf-greek-pro) | [🛑 Vietnamese](#gf-latin-vietnamese) |  |  |

 > [!NOTE]
-> This document is a human-readable representation of the glyphset defintions defined in code [here](/Lib/glyphsets/definitions/__init__.py) and gets updated automatically as part of the `sh build.sh` command.
+> This document is a human-readable representation of the glyphset defintions defined in `.yaml` files [here](/Lib/glyphsets/definitions/) and gets updated automatically as part of the `sh build.sh` command.

 > [!NOTE]
-> The symbols ✅ and 🛑 above denote whether or not this glyphset is available as part of Fontbakery's `shape_languages` check.
+> The symbols ✅ and 🛑 above denote whether or not this glyphset is available as part of Fontbakery's `shape_languages` check; in other words, whether or not language codes are defined for it.